Denis Hurley (bishop)

-Denis Eugene Hurley (9 November 1915 – 13 February 2004) was the South African Roman Catholic Vicar Apostolic of Natal and Bishop, and later Archbishop of Durban, from 1946 until 1992.
+Denis Eugene Hurley, OMI OMSG (9 November 1915 – 13 February 2004) was a South African Catholic prelate who served as Vicar Apostolic of Natal from 1946 to 1951 and as Archbishop of Durban from 1951 to 1992.
+He was a member of the Oblates of Mary Immaculate.

 He was born in Cape Town and spent his early years on Robben Island, where his father was the lighthouse keeper.
-In 1951, Hurley was appointed Archbishop of Durban and the youngest archbishop in the world at that time.
+In 1951, Hurley was appointed Archbishop of Durban, becoming the youngest archbishop in the world at the time.

 Hurley was an active participant in the Second Vatican Council, which he described as "the greatest project of adult education ever held in the world".

 An outspoken opponent of apartheid, as chairman of the Southern African Catholic Bishops' Conference, Hurley drafted the first of the ground-breaking pastoral letters in which the bishops denounced apartheid as "blasphemy" and "intrinsically evil."
-Upon his retirement as archbishop, he served as the Chancellor of the University of Natal.
+Upon his retirement as archbishop, he served as the chancellor of the University of Natal.

 Life

 Denis Hurley was born in Cape Town to Irish parents, spending his early years on Robben Island, where his father was the lighthouse keeper.
 Educated at St Charles College in Pietermaritzburg, Natal, he joined the Missionary Oblates of Mary Immaculate (OMI) in 1931 and in the following year was sent to Ireland for his novitiate.

 In 1933, Hurley was sent to the Angelicum University (now known as Pontifical University of Saint Thomas Aquinas) in Rome to study philosophy and theology.
 He received the degree Licentiate of Philosophy from the Angelicum in 1936 and started studying at the Gregorian University.

 Hurley was ordained as a priest in Rome on 9 July 1939 and was awarded his license in Theology in 1940.
 Later he was appointed curate at Emmanuel Cathedral, Durban, where he stayed until 1943 when he was appointed Superior at Saint Joseph's Scholasticate, then based in Prestbury, Pietermaritzburg.
 He stayed in this position until 12 December 1946 when, aged 31, was named Vicar Apostolic of Natal and Bishop of Durban.
 He was the youngest Roman Catholic bishop in the world at that time.

 He chose as his motto Ubi Spiritus, ibi libertas, which means "Where the Spirit is, there is liberty".
 Hurley was among the first church leaders to denounce apartheid, condemning the policy as an affront to human dignity.

 On 11 January 1951, the Vicariate Apostolic of Natal was elevated to the Archdiocese of Durban and Hurley became archbishop, also the youngest in the world at the time.

 In the following year, Hurley became the first president of the newly established Southern African Catholic Bishops Conference, a post he held until 1961.
 He was again President of this body from 1981 until 1987.
 Hurley is remembered for his contribution to the struggle against apartheid, his concern for the poor and his commitment towards a more just and peaceful society.
 In 1961, he was appointed to the Central Preparatory Commission for the Second Vatican Council.